mcpyproject/McPy/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
+**Do you believe that the feature you want to have implement makes any sense?**
+Provide your reasoning.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when [...] or It should be required that [...]

 **What is the goal of the feature?**
-A clear and concise description of what you want to happen.
+Provide a description to what the final picture should look like.

-**Describe alternatives you've considered**
+**Describe alternatives you've considered (optional)** Provide alternatives to the feature you have provided and thought about.
-A clear and concise description of any alternative features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.